Please note we only accept online applications. To apply, please complete the online application for the MSc course you want to apply for.

 Please note we will require at least your transcript, personal statement, and CV to make a decision on your application.

-You may only submit one application.
+You can only submit one application.
 However, you may apply for up to three courses, in order of preference, in a single application.
-You will have the opportunity to select your second and third choices when applying.
-Please note that you may only be considered for three courses per academic year.
+If your application for your first choice is unsuccessful, you would then be considered for your second choice, and so on.
+Please note that you can only be considered for three courses per academic year.

 Please do not submit more than one application as it will be automatically withdrawn.

-Once a your application is received, it is reviewed by an Admissions Panel, who consider applications on a case-by-case basis, and take a holistic approach, considering academic background, work experience, and any other relevant credentials included with an application, before making a formal decision.
-We aim to return a decision on an application as soon as possible, normally within 4-6 weeks from receiving a complete application.
+Once your application is received, it is reviewed by an Admissions Panel, who consider applications on a case-by-case basis, and take a holistic approach, considering academic background, work experience, and any other relevant credentials included with an application, before making a formal decision.
+We aim to return a decision on an application as soon as possible, normally no more than 6 weeks from receiving a complete application.

-Because of the length of time required to apply for a student visa we will be unable to accept applications from overseas students requiring a student visa after mid-July 2021.
+Because of the length of time required to apply for a Student visa, we are unable to accept applications from overseas students requiring a Student visa after mid-July.
 If you apply after this date, or you do not submit all your supporting documents in time, your application may be deferred until the next academic year.
-We cannot guarantee a decision can be made in time to secure your visa.
-If you wish to discuss your individual circumstances please contact your Admissions Officer.
+We cannot guarantee a decision can be made in time to secure your Student visa.
+If you wish to discuss your individual circumstances, please contact your Admissions Officer.

 If you have applied to Bayes previously and wish to reuse application materials, please contact your Admissions Officer with your reference number before submitting an application.

-If you have been offered a place on an MSc programme you will be asked to pay a non-refundable deposit to secure your place.
-This deposit must be paid before the deadline given on your offer letter.
+If you have been offered a place on an MSc programme, you will be asked to pay a non-refundable deposit to secure your place.
+This deposit must be paid before the deadline stated in your offer.
 Your offer acceptance will only be finalised once the deposit payment has been received.

-Deposits will only be returned in exceptional cases to applicants who have failed to meet the conditions of their offer, or to international students who were unable to obtain the necessary visas.
+Deposits will only be returned in exceptional cases to applicants who have failed to meet the conditions of their offer and cannot be accepted onto the programme, or to international students who were unable to obtain the necessary visas.
 This will be subject to presentation and assessment of valid documentation supporting the claim.
 Please see City, University of London's deposit policy for more information.

 The deposit for all full-time MSc programmes is £2,000.
 The deposit for all part-time programmes is £1,000.
 The deposit amount will be deducted from the first instalment of your tuition fees.